-The primary contact person listed on a Form 471 will receive an email and/or a notification on their Tasks page within the E-rate Productivity Center, (or EPC), the same portal through which you filed your 471 when any activity occurs related to that form, including PIA questions.
-Most PIA questions require a response within 15 days, so make sure that someone is monitoring EPC and the listed email address because responses are required by the listed due date.
+The primary contact person listed on a Form 471 will receive an email and/or a notification on their Tasks page within the E-rate Productivity Center (EPC), the same portal through which you filed your Form 471, when any activity occurs related to that form, including PIA questions.
+Make sure that someone is monitoring EPC and the listed email address because responses are required by the listed due date.

 - Bids: All bids received, winning, losing, or disqualified.

 - Bid Evaluation Documents: Bidding score sheets/matrices, sign-in sheets for vendor meetings, etc.

 - Correspondence: Communication with vendors during the bid window.

 Review Your Answers: When responding to PIA questions, keep the following in mind.

 - Address only the question at hand: Answer the questions thoroughly, but try to avoid including materials or information unrelated to the questions asked.
 PIA reviewers handle a large number of ‘cases’ during review season; by complicating your response you make their job harder and potentially delay your funding decision.

 - Involve your vendor: Once you have signed a contract and filed your Form 471, your vendor is your partner.
 There will often be questions, especially for special construction projects, that only your vendor will be able to answer.
 Keep in mind that they will be juggling information requests from many customers at this time of year, so be sure to contact them as quickly as possible when you get a PIA question that requires their input.

-Don’t Panic: If you have any fears that the 15-day response window will not be long enough to allow you to gather all of the information needed to respond, you may request an extension from your reviewer.
-On March 1, 2019, USAC announced that applicants are no longer limited to one, seven-day extension; applicants can submit more than one request and all approved requests will allow applicants 15 days to respond.
+Don’t Panic: If you have any fears that the response window will not be long enough to allow you to gather all of the information needed to respond, you may request an extension from your reviewer.
 Please note that applicants must provide a compelling reason why more time is needed.